TABLE OF CONTENTS

-As you begin to create your texting campaigns in ThruText, you may wonder what you need to say in your messages and how to best collect data on the responses you receive.
+As you begin to create your texting campaigns in ThruText, you may wonder what you need to say in your messages and how to best collect data on your responses.
 Here are a couple of tips that are universally applicable for your texting campaigns:

-- Avoid using links in your initial message as that raises the risk that a carrier marks your text as spam and fails to deliver it to your contact.
-If you must use a link be sure to send a secure link beginning with “https://” as opposed to “http://” or just “www.”
+- Avoid using links in your initial message, as that raises the risk that a carrier marks your text as spam and fails to deliver it to your contact.

-- Do not use bit.ly shortcodes, those raise massive red flags to carriers and have a high risk of making them mark your text as spam.
-If you do use a shortcode, it is best to obtain one from a domain you own (e.g., your campaign website) or a google shortcode.
+- Under no circumstances use bit.ly or TinyURL shortcodes.
+Generic URL shorteners raise massive red flags to carriers and have a very high risk of making them mark your text as spam.
+If you do use a shortcode, it is best to obtain one from a domain you own, like your campaign website.

 - You can use foreign accents and characters in your texts.
 As long as you can type it, you can text it but be aware that they will impact your character counts and can break your messages into multiple segments.

 - Utilize the 'Survey Questions' feature.
-Collecting data on the conversations you have over ThruText is critical to measuring the success of your campaign, sending follow up messages and for targeting on future campaigns.
+Collecting data on your conversations over ThruText is critical to measuring the success of your campaign, sending follow-up messages, and targeting future campaigns.

 Below are some sample scripts for various scenarios you may end up texting.

-The goal of ballot chase is to track down voters who’ve received a vote by mail ballot and remind them to turn in their ballot.
-The basic principle here is quickly ascertain that they have received a ballot and to inform them where they can drop it off or (if they have not yet received one) tell them what they will need to do to obtain one, if legally entitled to one.
+The goal of ballot chase is to track down voters who've received a vote by mail ballot and remind them to turn in their ballot.
+The basic principle here is to ascertain that they have received a ballot quickly and to inform them where they can drop it off or (if they have not yet received one) tell them what they will need to do to obtain one if legally entitled to one.

-Hey %FirstName%, it's %SenderFirstName% with the Bartlett Campaign.
+Hey %FirstName%, it's %SenderFirstName% with the Bartlet Campaign.
 Your ballot should have come in the mail by now, have you received it yet?
 Send STOP to opt out.

 - Yes, has received - Great!
 Be sure to mail it in before Election Day so it gets counted!

-Hey %FirstName%, it's %SenderFirstName% w/ the Bartlett Campaign.
+Hey %FirstName%, it's %SenderFirstName% w/ the Bartlet Campaign.
 Just texting to remind you that Election Day is Tuesday!
-Based on the address where you’re registered to vote (%StreetAddress%) here’s your polling place: %PollingLocation%, %PollingLocationAddress%, %PollingPlaceCity%.
+Based on the address where you're registered to vote (%StreetAddress%).
+Here's your polling place: %PollingLocation%, %PollingLocationAddress%, %PollingPlaceCity%.
 Polls close at 8pm!
+End=unsubscribe

 - If Yes - Great!
 [Something motivational: e.g., We expect a lot of people to vote.
 Or this election could swing the balance in the Senate]!
 Do you know when you will vote and how you will get to your polling location?